Yecats/SuperSpaceShooter/README.md

 # Super Space Shooter
 Super Space Shooter is a Unity demo game showing simple mechanics such as audio, animations, AI and UI.
 The purpose of this project is to give beginner developers a stepping stone into creating their own games.
-A video is available that walks through how Super Space Shooter was created and can be found [here]().

 ## Development Challenges
 Super Space Shooter is a bare bones game that has many opportunities to be extended and enhanced.
 I've come up with a set of development [challenges](DevelopmentChallenges.md) to help begin breaking down the design.